Letter of Pope Gelasius to Anastasius Augustus (494)

 Letter of Pope Gelasius to Anastasius Augustus

-1. The servants of Your Piety, my sons and the distinguished men Master Faustus and Ireneus, along with their colleagues holding public office, had said on returning to the city [Rome] that your clemency had inquired why I had not sent to you a letter of greeting.
-Not, I confess, by my arrangement!
-But some time ago, when they had been dispatched from eastern lands, they spread word through the whole city that they had been denied permission to see me by your command, and, so that I should not come across as onerous rather than courteous, I felt this [situation] ought to be smoothed over by a letter.
-So you see, this situation came about not because of my dissimulation, but out of due caution that I should not cause annoyances to those already hostile to me.
-But since I learned from the aforementioned men that the benevolence of your serenity has mildly requested a word from my smallness, I considered that I would not undeservedly be questioned if I were to remain silent.
-And because, O glorious son, as a native Roman I love, revere, and esteem the Roman emperor [1]; and because, like him, I am a God-loving Christian, I accordingly wish to have knowledge of the truth.
-And as unworthy vicar of the apostolic see, wherever I perceive a full catholic faith to be lacking, I strive to complete it with suitable proposals in my own little way.
-For I am compelled by the dispensation of the divine word, "it would be misery for me not to preach!"
-[2] For if that chosen vessel the blessed apostle Paul was fearful and yet preached, how much more should I tremble were I to withhold the ministry of preaching which has been sent by divine inspiration and paternal devotion.
+1. The servants of Your Piety, my sons Master Faustus and Ireneus, distinguished men both, along with their colleagues conducting the public legation, said on returning to the city [Rome] that Your Clemency had inquired why I had not sent to you a letter of greeting.
+This was not, I confess, by my arrangement!
+Rather, when, a short time ago, those who were directed [here] from eastern lands spread word through the whole city that they had been denied permission to see me by your commands, I believed, lest I should appear burdensome rather than courteous, that I should refrain from writing.
+So you see, this situation came about not because of my dissimulation, but out of due caution that I should not inflict annoyances on those already hostile to me.
+But when I learned from earlier letters that the benevolence of Your Serenity had, with customary mildness, desired a word with my smallness, I considered that I would not undeservedly be reckoned [an annoyance] if I were to remain silent.
+And because, O Glorious Son, like a native Roman I love, revere, and esteem the Roman emperor [1]; and because, like him, I am a God-loving Christian, I wish to hold [that zeal] according to the knowledge of truth.
+And whatever sort of vicar of the apostolic see [I may be], I will ascertain what is lacking of a full cahtolic faith wheresoever [it may be], and will strive to complete it with suitable proposals in my own little way.
+For I am compelled by the dispensation of the divine saying, "Woe is me, were I not to spread the Word!"
+[2] For if that chosen vessel the blessed apostle Paul was afraid and yet raised his voice [in preaching], how much more should my smallness tremble ub fear were I to withhold from the ministry of preaching what has been sent by divine inspiration and fatherly devotion.

-2. I beseech your piety, that you not consider arrogant the office of divine reason.
-May this be furthest thing from the Roman prince's mind, so that he may judge with his own senses his true inner wound.
-There are two [powers], august Emperor, which hold first place in ruling this world, namely the sacred authority (auctoritas sacrata) of the priests and the royal power (regalis potestas).
-Of these, that of the priests is weightier, since they have to render an account for even the kings of men in the divine judgment.
-You are also aware, most clement son, that while you are permitted honorably to rule over human kind, yet in divine matters you bend your neck devotedly to the bishops and await from them the means of your salvation.
-In the reception and proper disposition of the heavenly sacraments you recognize that you should be subordinate rather than superior to the religious order, and that in these things you depend on their judgment rather than wish to bend them to your will.
-If the ministers of religion, recognizing the supremacy granted you from heaven in matters affecting the public order, obey your laws, lest otherwise they might obstruct the course of secular affairs by irrelevant considerations, with what readiness should you not yield them obedience to whom is assigned the dispensing of the sacred mysteries of religion?
-Accordingly, no slight danger befalls bishops if they keep silent concerning the divine cult, which is appropriate; given these things, there is no little risk for those who despise -- God forbid! -- when they ought to obey.
-And if it is fitting that the hearts of the faithful should submit to all priests in general who properly administer divine affairs, how much more is obedience due to the bishop of that diocese [Rome] which the Most High ordained to be above all others, and subsequently what the general piety of the church appropriately celebrates.
+2. I beseech Your Piety that you not judge as arrogance the duty of divine reason.
+Far be it, I ask, from the Roman emperor, that he should perceive as injury the truth made known to his judgment.
+Indeed, there are two means, August Emperor, by which this world is chiefly ruled: the sacred authority (auctoritas sacrata) of the priests and the royal power (regalis potestas).
+Of these, how much greater is the responsibility of the priests, in that they even have to render an account for the kings of men at the divine judgment.
+You also know, most merciful son, that though you preside over a human office, as a devout man you nevertheless bend your neck to the rectors of divine things and await from them the reasons of your salvation.
+And in their taking up the heavenly sacraments and distributing them, as is appropriate, you recognize that you should be subordinate to the priestly order rather than rule over it, and so in these things you depend on their judgment and do not wish to bend them to your will.
+For if, to the degree that it pertains to the order of public discipline, the ministers of religion also obey your laws, recognizing the power of command attributed to you by divine disposition -- lest their own judgments, which are excluded from worldy affairs, are seen to stand in the way [of them] -- with what fitting readiness, I beseech you, should you not yield obedience to to those who are assigned those venerable religious rites?
+Accordingly, just as no slight danger falls upon bishops if they should keep silent concerning the divine cult (which is appropriate); given these things, there is no little risk for those who scorn -- God forbid! -- when they ought to obey.
+And if, generally speaking, it is fitting that the hearts of the faithful should submit to all priests who properly administer divine affairs, how much more agreement is due to the bishop of that diocese [Rome] whom the Most High wished to excel above all others, and [whom] universal piety of the church perpetually praises?

-3. As your piety is obviously aware, it is humanly impossible to elevate oneself either by privilege or confession over him whom the voice of Christ put above everyone, whom the church has always held ought to be revered and enjoy primacy of devotion.
-What is established by divine judgment may be attacked by human presumptions but cannot be vanquished by any human power.
-[3] Even the boldest audacity could not stand against that shining example, because it was established by the same author of holy religion that it cannot be toppled by any force whatsoever!
-"Firm is the foundation of God!"
-[4] For is it not the case that when religion is assaulted by others, that just when it is thought it can be vanquished by novelty, it emerges that much stronger than what was once thought would overcome it?
-And so I beseech you, may those people desist, who under your aegis run about headlong seeking to disrupt the church, which ought not be permitted -- or at least that these men should in no way lay their hands on what they are disingenuously striving after, nor keep their positions before God.
+3. Wheresoever your piety clearly looks, never has it been possible by any means for anyone to be able to raise himself, either by human counsel or to acknowledgment by his privilege, over him whom the voice of Christ put above all others, whom the church has always held ought to be revered and whom [the church] holds as foremost in devotion.
+What is established by divine judgment can be attacked by human presumptions but cannot be vanquished by any human power.
+[3] Would that the audacity against those striving in this way were not so ruinous, as what was established by the very author of holy religion cannot be toppled by any force whatsoever!
+"Firm stands the foundation of God!"
+[4] For is it not the case that when religion was assaulted by others, and could be overcome by any sort of novelty, yet it emerges that much stronger than what was once thought would overcome it?
+And so I beseech you: may those people desist, who in your day and age run about headlong seeking an opportunity to disrupt the church -- which they ought not to do -- lest [these same men] should in any way lay their hands upon what they are wickedly striving after, and not keep to their measure before God and men.
 [5]

-4. For this reason, I purely and sincerely beseech, adjure, and exhort your piety before God that you receive my petition without disdain.
-I will say again: I ask that you hear me beseeching you in this life rather than accusing you -- God forbid! -- before the divine tribunal.
-Nor is the zeal of your piety in private life hidden from me, O august emperor.
+4. For this reason, I simply and sincerely beseech, adjure, and exhort Your Piety in the sight of God that you receive my petition without disdain.
+I say again: I ask that you hear me as one beseeching you in this life rather than -- God forbid! -- you suppose that I am accusing you before the divine tribunal.
+Nor is the zeal of your piety in private life hidden from me, O August Emperor.
 You have always chosen to be a participant in the eternal promise.
-For that reason do not, I beseech, be angry with me, for as much as I love you I wish the empire (regnum) which you hold temporarily to last in perpetuity, so that you who rules the world may be able to reign with Christ.
-Certainly, emperor, by your laws you would permit nothing to extinguish the Roman name, nor allow anything to happen to its detriment.
-Is it therefore the case, distinguished prince, that you who so desire not only the present but future blessings of Christ will not in your time suffer any loss to befall either religion, truth, or the sincerity and faith of the catholic communion?
-By what faith, I ask you, will you strive for his later reward whose insult you do not now forbid?
+For that reason do not, I pray, be angry with me, if I love you so much that I wish you to hold in perpetuity the empire (regnum) that you have attained temporarily, and that you, who rules the world, shall be able to reign with Christ.
+Certainly, O Emperor, you would permit by your laws nothing of the Roman name to perish, nor allow anything to happen to its detriment.
+Is it not therefore the case, Distinguished Prince, that you, who so desire not only the present but future blessings of Christ, will not in your time suffer any loss to befall either religion, truth, or the sincerity and faith of the catholic communion?
+With what confidence, I ask you, will you strive there for [Christ's] rewards, when you do not prevent his injury here?

 . . . .